mariannearriola/multi-access-key/README.md

 hello_world :-
   write('Hello, World!'), nl.
 ```
 A rule is a predicate expression that uses logical implication (:-) to describe a relationship among facts.
-In this case, the code above can be interpreted as: hello/_ if 'Hello, World!' is printed.
+In this case, the code above can be interpreted as: hello_world if 'Hello, World!' is printed.

 To 'consult' the source code, the Prolog Listener will be used.
 Save the file and start the Listener.
 The following prompt should be shown: